Adityajha0808/Github-id-search/README.md

 Now to ask GitHub for the details of a single username, we’ll use a Form component, where we manage our own state (username), and we ask GitHub for information about a user using their public APIs ```https://api.github.com/users/${userName}```, via Axios.

-When the form is submitted we call the handleSubmit event, and after the network call we call props.onSubmit passing the parent (App) the data we got from GitHub.
+When the form is submitted we call the *handleSubmit* event, and after the network call we call _props.onSubmit_ passing the parent (App) the data we got from GitHub.

-We add it to App, passing a method to add a new card to the list of cards, addNewCard, as its onSubmit prop.
+We add it to App, passing a method to add a new card to the list of cards, _addNewCard_, as its onSubmit prop.

-Finally we render our app, back to Index JS file.
+Finally we render our app, back to *Index JS* file.